forivall/tacoscript/doc/SPEC.md

   <code>\*\\#</code> for parts of a block comment that contains <code>\*#</code>. etc.

-12. `switch` with fallthroughs starts with `switch!`, and a plugin is used for "safe" switch statements.
+12. `switch` with fallthroughs starts with `switch!`, and a phase 3 "[safe switch]" plugin will be written for "safe" switch statements, where each case breaks, and fallthrough is opt-in.

 ## Extended syntax
 All of the following syntax is optional, but is default, and is part of the core tacoscript "experience".
 Each will be implemented as a plugin that can be optionally turned off/on